 Puc 308.06 E-5E Accident Reports.

-Each utility shall report any accident or event to the commission by completing an accident report on Form E-5E dated 8/2013 and available at the commission's website at www.puc.nh.gov, and file one signed original and one electronic copy with the commission.
+(a) Each utility shall report any accident or event to the commission by submitting preparing completing an accident report on form-Form an E-5E accident reporting form pursuant to Puc 306.06(h), (i) and (j).dated 8/2013 and available at the commission's website at www.puc.nh.gov/forms, and file one signed original and one electronic copy with the commission.